RidhwanHazian/GrabStudent/README.md

 ## Database Setup

-This project includes a MySQL database schema file `grabstudent.sql`.
+This project includes a MySQL database schema file `grabstudent(3).sql`.
 Follow these steps to set it up:

 1. Make sure you have MySQL installed.
 2. Open your MySQL client (e.g., phpMyAdmin or MySQL Workbench).